 where $L(\Be):=\min \{\mathcal{L}(u(\cdot; \mathcal{T}, \Be, \bm{\theta}))|\bm{\theta}\})$.
 When $L(\Be)$ tends to $0$, the expression represented by $\Be$ is close to the true solution, and the score $S(\Be)$ goes to 1.
 Otherwise, $S(\Be)$ goes to 0.
 The global minimizer of $\mathcal{L}(u(\cdot; \mathcal{T}, \Be, \bm{\theta}))$ over $\bm{\theta}$ is difficult and expensive to obtain.
 Instead of exhaustively searching for a global minimizer, a first-order optimization algorithm and a second-order one are combined to accelerate the evaluation of $S(\Be)$.

-First-order algorithms (e.g., the stochastic gradient descent~\cite{rumelhart1986learning} and Adam~\cite{kingma2014adam}) that utilize gradient to update are popular in machine learning.
-They usually require a small learning rate and a large number of iterations for convergence.
-It may be time-consuming to optimize $L(\Be)$ using a first-order algorithm.
-Alternatively, second-order algorithms (e.g., the Newton method~\cite{avriel2003nonlinear} and the Broyden-Fletcher-Goldfarb-Shanno method (BFGS)~\cite{fletcher2013practical}) use the Hessian matrix for a faster convergence, but obtaining a good minimizer requires a good initial guess.
-To reduce the time of optimizing $L(\Be)$ in our implementation, a first-order algorithm is used for $T_1$ steps to obtain a good initial guess and then a second-order algorithm is applied for $T_2$ steps.
-Let $\bm{\theta}_0^{\Be}$ be an initialization and $\bm{\theta}_{T_1+T_2}^{\Be}$ be the parameter set after $T_1+T_2$ steps of this hybrid optimization.
-Then $\bm{\theta}_{T_1+T_2}^{\Be}$ serves as an approximate $\arg \min_{\bm{\theta}} \mathcal{L}(u(\cdot; \mathcal{T}, \Be, \bm{\theta}))$.
+First-order algorithms (e.g., the stochastic gradient descent~\citep{rumelhart1986learning} and Adam~\citep{kingma2014adam}) that utilize gradient to update are popular in machine learning.
+Typically, they demand a small learning rate and a substantial number of iterations to converge effectively.
+It can become time-consuming to optimize $L(\Be)$ using a first-order algorithm.
+Alternatively, second-order algorithms (e.g., the Newton method~\citep{avriel2003nonlinear} and the Broyden-Fletcher-Goldfarb-Shanno method (BFGS)~\citep{fletcher2013practical}) use the (approximated) Hessian matrix for faster convergence, but obtaining a good minimizer requires a good initial guess.
+To expedite the optimization process of $L(\Be)$ in our implementation, we employ a two-step approach.
+Initially, a first-order algorithm is utilized for $T_1$ steps to obtain a well-informed initial guess.
+Subsequently, a second-order algorithm is applied for an additional $T_2$ steps to further refine the solution.
+Let $\bm{\theta}_0^{\Be}$ be an initialization and $\bm{\theta}_{T_1+T_2}^{\Be}$ be the parameter set after $T_1+T_2$ steps of this two-step optimization.
+Then $\bm{\theta}_{T_1+T_2}^{\Be}$ serves as an approximate of $\arg \min_{\bm{\theta}} \mathcal{L}(u(\cdot; \mathcal{T}, \Be, \bm{\theta}))$.
 Finally, $S(\Be)$ is estimated by

+Remark that the approximation may exhibit significant variation due to the randomness associated with the initialization of $\bm{\theta}_0^{\Be}$.

-\subsubsection{Operator sequence generation}
+\subsubsection{Operator Sequence Generation}

 The role of the controller is to generate operator sequences with high scores during the searching loop.
-Let $\bm{\chi}_\Phi$ be a controller with model parameter $\Phi$, and $\Phi$ is updated to increase the probability for good operator sequences during the searching loop. $\Be\sim\bm{\chi}_\Phi$ is used to denote the process to sample an $\Be$ according to the controller $\bm{\chi}_\Phi$.
+Let $\bm{\chi}_\Phi$ be a controller with model parameter $\Phi$, and $\Phi$ is updated to increase the probability for good operator sequences during the searching loop.
+We use $\Be\sim\bm{\chi}_\Phi$ to denote the process to sample an $\Be$ according to the controller $\bm{\chi}_\Phi$.